2003 Tennis Masters Cup – Singles

 Roger Federer defeated Andre Agassi in the final, 6–3, 6–0, 6–4 to win the singles tennis title at the 2003 Tennis Masters Cup.
-It was the first of an eventual record six Tour Finals titles for Federer.
+It was the first of an eventual then-record six Tour Finals titles for Federer.

 Lleyton Hewitt was the reigning champion, but did not qualify this year.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.